-The War on Rhino Poaching Has Human Casualties
+The Price of Protecting Rhinos

 The young black rhino scheduled for dehorning will go through many throughout her life, all intended to protect her from her own dangerously precious cargo.
 Since rhino horn is made of keratin, like fingernails and hair, horns grow back quickly.
 To protect a rhino from the poaching that could target even the tiniest stump, dehorning should ideally happen every year or two.

-Dehorning is far from an ideal solution: It’s expensive, anaesthetizing rhinos can harm them, and it’s not properly understood what long-term effects dehorning could have on a rhino population.
+Dehorning is far from an ideal solution: It’s expensive, anesthetizing rhinos can harm them, and it’s not properly understood what long-term effects dehorning could have on a rhino population.
 Bigger parks, like Hluhluwe-iMfolozi and the Kruger National Park, have held off on the pricey and difficult venture of dehorning their huge rhino populations, although Kruger has recently started dehorning some of its female rhinos.

 There’s limited evidence on how much protection dehorning can offer, so it is just one of Somkhanda’s range of anti-poaching measures.
 The supportive community is another line of defense: Local people, invested in the reserve and its benefits, are less inclined to harbor poachers, and a strong network of informants tips off the reserve if a syndicate is operating in the area.
 Informers told reserve staff about the poachers they apprehended last year.